chevere/docs/components/Regex.md

 ## Creating Regex

-Create a new Regex by passing the pattern.
+Create a Regex by passing the pattern.

 ```php
 use Chevere\Components\Regex\Regex;